pjay79/pjay79/README.md

 Worked as the Lead Full Stack Developer on a short-term contract.
 Built a React web app called Wellbean for global biotechnology company Amgen, including the backend API with Node.js/Express and Docker.

-Utilized AWS cloud infrastructure (S3, CloudFront, Lambda@Edge, DynamboDb, Cognito, Application Load Balancer, ECS Fargate, ECR, SSM, SES, ACM & WAF).
+Utilized AWS cloud infrastructure (S3, CloudFront, Signed Cookies, Lambda@Edge, DynamboDb, Cognito, Application Load Balancer, ECS Fargate, ECR, SSM, SES, ACM & WAF).
 Created Node.js based command line tools to improve developer velocity.

 Responsible for delivering the project successfully to a deadline and ensuring that security requirements were met.
-Engaged in client meetings with Amgen to communicate progress on deliverables and advise on solution architecture.
+Engaged in client meetings with Amgen to communicate progress on deliverables and advise on Solution Architecture.
 Assisted Ward6 in scoping out new features.

 Completed developer documentation on how to setup environments, deploy, and maintain the entire project.
 Documented all remediations completed as part of Amgen's penetration testing report and findings.
 Assisted with onboarding of new developers.